Robert von Heine-Geldern: Biography

 Heine-Geldern was a grandson of the journalist and author Gustav Heine von Geldern who had been elevated to the hereditary rank of Freiherr (baron) by the Austrian emperor (all noble ranks and titles were abolished in Austria in 1919).
 The German poet Heinrich Heine was his great-uncle.
 Robert von Heine Geldern was born in Grub (Wienerwald) and attended school in Vienna which was then the capital of the Austro-Hungarian Empire.
-After his Matura diploma in 1903, he studied philosophy and art history at the University of Munich first, then transferred to the University of Vienna.
-In 1910 he traveled to the India–Burma border region to study local cultures.
+After his Matura diploma in 1903, he studied philosophy and art history first at the Ludwig-Maximilians-Universität München, then transferred to the University of Vienna.
+In 1910, he traveled to the India–Burma border region to study local cultures.
 Upon his return to Vienna, he switched to ethnology (under Father Wilhelm Schmidt), anthropology and prehistory, completing his doctoral thesis in 1914 on The Mountain Tribes of Northern and Northeastern Burma.

 Heine-Geldern performed military service during World War I, then worked at the ethnographic department of the Natural History Museum in Vienna (which later became the Museum of Ethnology) from 1917 to 1927.
 His research combined ethnological, pre-historical and archaeological concepts, and in 1923 pioneered the field of Southeast Asian anthropology with his chapter "Sϋdostasien" in G. Buschan's Illustrierte Völkerkunde.
 In 1925 he completed his habilitation thesis and was awarded the venia legendi (licence to teach at universities) in the field of "ethnology with special consideration of Southeast Asia and India".
 He began teaching at the University of Vienna in 1927, where he was appointed associate professor for Ethnology and Archaeology of India, Southeast Asia and Oceania in 1931.